YerongAI/Office-Tool-docs/docs/usage/settings.md

 ### Theme

-By default, Office Tool Plus automatically switches between light theme (Light Blue) and dark theme (Dark White) based on Windows settings.
-You can also manually select your favorite theme.
+By default, Office Tool Plus automatically switches between light theme and dark theme based on Windows settings.
+You can manually select your favorite theme.

 ### Background